magnusrodseth/complete-sql-mastery/indexing/README.md

   3. **Finally, consider adding the columns in the `SELECT` clause to your indexes**.
 This gives you a **covering** index that covers everything your query needs.
 MySQL doesn't need to retrieve anything from your tables.

+- **Prefer composite indexes to several single-column indexes**.

+- **The order of columns in indexes matter**.
+Put the most frequently used columns and the columns with higher cardinality first, but always take your queries and your data into account.

+- **Remove duplicate, redundant and unused indexes**.
+Duplicate indexes are the indexes on the same set of columns with the same order.
+Redundant indexes are unnecessary indexes that can be replaced with existing indexes.
+For instance, if you have an index on columns `(A,B)` and create another index on column `(A)`, the latter is redundant because the former index can help.

+- **Don't create an index before analyzing the existing indexes**.

+- **Isolate your columns in your queries, so that MySQL can use your queries**.

+- **Avoid `SELECT *`**.
+Most of the time, selecting all columns ignores your indexes and returns unnecessary columns you may not need.
+This puts an extra load on your database server.

+- **Return only the rows you need**.
+Use the `LIMIT` clause to limit the number of rows returned.

+- **Avoid `LIKE` expressions with a leading wildcard**.
+For instance, `LIKE '%name'`.

+- **If you have a slow query that uses the `OR` operator, consider chopping up the query into 2 queries that utilize separate indexes and combine them using the `UNION` operator**.